AndyButland/UmbracoMapper/ReadMe.md

 **SourceChildProperty** (string) - If passed, the source property is assumed to be a structure that has child content.
 The mapping is then done from the named field of that child element.
 Only for XML and JSON mappings.

-**SourcePropertiesForConcatenation** (string[]) - This property can contain a string array of multiple source properties to map from.
+**SourcePropertiesForConcatenation** (string\[\]) - This property can contain a string array of multiple source properties to map from.
 If the destination property is a string the results will be concatenated.

 **SourceChildProperty** (string) - Used in conjunction with SourcePropertiesForConcatenation to define the separating string between the concatenated items.

+**SourcePropertiesForCoalescing** (string\[\]) - This property can contain a string array of multiple source properties to map from.
+If the destination property is a string the result will be the first non null, empty or whitespace property found..

 **MapIfPropertyMatches** (KeyValuePair<string, string>) - if provided, mapping is only carried out if the property provided in the key contains the value provided in the value.